Anderson self-localization of light in pair plasmas

 In many astrophysical applications, a nonlinear wave is generated by plasma itself, not impinging from the outside.
 This is very different from a conventional laser experiments.
 The two set-up represent somewhat different mathematical problems: boundary condition for external wave, and eigenvalue problem for a wave inside plasma \cite{taylor1965transmission}.

-In PIC simulations, it is typically preferred not to initialize the setup with a self-consistent distribution of charges, currents, and \EM\ fields, especially of non-linear waves, as the fields and currents should match at the start.
-There is actually a special case - that of superluminal EM waves (\eg in unmagnetized plasma) where such a set-up is particularly simple, in what we call below {\it the Clemmow} frame \cite{1974JPlPh..12..297C}.
+{In PIC simulations, it is typical not to initialize the setup with a self-consistent distribution of charges, currents, and \EM\ fields, especially of non-linear waves, as fields and currents, evaluated at different spacial and temporal points, should match at the start, {\bf but the exact nonlinear solution is often unknown}.
+There is actually a special case - that of superluminal EM waves (\eg in unmagnetized plasma) where such a set-up is particularly simple, in what we call below {\it the Clemmow} frame \cite{1974JPlPh..12..297C}. }